alfredodiaz53/big-bang/docs/guides/using-bigbang/style.md

 # General Conventions Style Guide
-This style guide outlines the general conventions to follow for package names, structure standardization, version numbers, and YAML formatting.
+This style guide outlines the general conventions to follow for package names, structure standardization, version numbers, and YAML formatting focusing on the Big Bang Helm chart.
+Individual packages (core, addons, community) may not follow these exact standards.

 ## Package Names
 When creating package names, follow these guidelines: